 It’s that time of year again!
-We pushed our clocks forward one hour this week (in the US at least)!
-Before all you haters start complaining about how the time change messes up your sleep (and it does 😝) I don’t really want to hear it! 😉 I love time change day (in the spring)!
+We pushed our clocks forward one hour this weekend (in the US at least)!
+I know people hate the time change and I know many people have good reasons for feeling that way.
+(It has even been proven to mess up your sleep.)
+I actually love time change day (in the spring)!
 It is the day my SAD (Seasonal Affective Disorder) dies ya’ll!

 Winter passed quickly